kwehage/kaos-reactor/README.md

 | Quality | High (CRF 18) · Medium (CRF 23) · Low (CRF 28) |
 | Audio bitrate | 192k · 128k · 96k |

-Effects fade in and out over the first and last 0.5 seconds of the export to mask the anomalous spectral features produced by zero-padded FFT windows at the audio boundaries.
+Effects fade in and out over the first and last 0.5 seconds of the export to mask spectral features produced by zero-padded FFT windows at the audio boundaries.

 ---